 All NY Times book reviews are fact-checked for accuracy.
 Paul states that fact-checking is very important for them because while you can disagree with a book review, you shouldn’t distrust it.
 Once the reviews are fact-checked, copy editors write headlines, credits, and more before the review goes to press.

 You can see that the New York Times Book Review is run by people who love books and why they take extra care to make sure what they recommend is worthy of their audience’s time.
 That’s why a mention in the NY Times Book Review is so powerful.
 Keep up with their latest reviews by following Pamela Paul on Twitter at: @PamelaPaulNYT

 If you would like to have your book considered for review, please send it to:

 229 W. 43rd Street

 If you are sending a children’s book, please send it to the attention of the Children’s Book Editor.

 The Bottom Line: While earning a spot on the New York Times Book Review is no easy feat, it’s not impossible.
-As long as your book has a unique twist, is well crafted, has an important message, or a new voice which must be heard, it stands a chance and is certainly worth sending in.
+As long as your book has a unique twist, is well crafted, has an important message, or a new voice that must be heard, it stands a chance and is certainly worth sending in.